Oxford Sheep

 Suffolk sheep can be found around the world and are a popular choice in countries which value commercial sheep production.
 The Suffolk sheep breed is perhaps the most commonly used purebred sheep breed in the United States and are a frequent choice for commercial shepherds as terminal sires in crossbreeding programs.

-Suffolk Sheep Read More »
+Sheep Chair Review (Premier1 Sheep Tipping Chair) Read More »

 Out of all the breeds of sheep that are used for wool production, the Corriedale sheep breed is by far the oldest.
 This storied breed originated as the product of a cross between the Lincoln and Merino sheep and the breed was developed in New Zealand and Australia.
 In 1914, the Corriedale was introduced to